Six key talking points ahead of Ipswich Town v Nottingham Forest

-Ipswich Town face Nottingham Forest in a Championship match at Portman Road this afternoon.
+Ipswich Town host Nottingham Forest in a Championship clash at Portman Road on Saturday.
 STUART WATSON previews the action.

 You may also want to watch:

 Warburton has placed his faith in youth and never wavered from a high-tempo, passing philosophy.
 When it’s worked, they’ve been virtually unstoppable – a swashbuckling 4-0 home win against QPR evidence of that.

 They are the only Championship side without a draw to their name though (nine wins, 10 defeats) and inconsistency is an issue.

 - 2 Woodbridge bar owner to fight £1,000 fine for Covid rule breach

 - 3 Man taken to hospital after 40ft container drops on lorry cab

 - 4 Lorry driver hailed as hero after truck crushed in port accident